dj1411/HabitChart/www/quality/test_funational.md

 - Clicking submit/enter on invalid data should stay on the modal
 - clicking submit should add a new row with all checkboxes unchecked
 - pressing enter should also add the habit
+- duplicate habit names should not be allowed
 - new habit should be saved on exit
 - new row checkbox status should be saved
 - Dropdown to select improve/reduce habits